0xLeif/AppState/README.md

 ### Using Dependency with ObservableObject

 When your dependency is an `ObservableObject`, any changes to it will automatically update your SwiftUI views.
 Make sure your service conforms to the `ObservableObject` protocol.
-To do this, you should not use the `@AppDependency` property wrapper, but instead use the `@ObservedObject` property wrapper.
+To do this, you should not use the `@AppDependency` property wrapper, but instead use the `@ObservedDependency` property wrapper.

 Here's an example: